awesomemotive/easy-digital-downloads/readme.txt

 [youtube https://www.youtube.com/watch?v=kUEdc8sB3uQ]

-= Effortless payments with a checkout form =
+= Secure payments with a checkout form =

 With 1-Click connections to the most popular payment processors, you'll be selling within minutes, allowing your customers to checkout with ease with the ability to choose from the most popular payment methods in their region of the world.
 With Stripe and PayPal, your ecommerce store is ready for global payments.

+Unlike some eCommerce solutions, all of our official payment integrations securely process payments directly between your store and the payment processor.

 > What can I say?
 Stripe is my go-to payment processor, and without [EDD] I don't know what I would do.
 Connect EDD to your Stripe account in seconds, and you're done!
 > Matt Whiteley - Whiteley Designs

-Easy Digital Downloads is a verified member of the [Stripe partner program](https://stripe.com/partners/directory/easy-digital-downloads), so you can process payments with confidence, knowing that EDD meets their strict quality standards.
+Easy Digital Downloads is a verified member of the [Stripe](https://stripe.com/partners/directory/easy-digital-downloads) and PayPal partner programs, so you can process payments with confidence, knowing that EDD meets their strict quality standards.

-When you use the included payment processor integrations, you get immediate access to the following:
+Support payments globally with the following payment methods, immediately available:

 * Credit Card Payments
 * Apple Pay
 * Google Pay
+* WeChat Pay
+* AliPay
+* Amazon Pay
+* GrabPay
+* Bancontact
+* EPS
+* giropay
+* iDEAL
+* Przelewy24
 * PayPal
 * PayPal Credit
 * CashApp